Helping Children & Teens Cope with Grief & Loss

 There is a delicate balancing act as a counselor when working with grieving people.
 On one hand, in order to grieve you know that people need to go through the process of experiencing all of their feelings.
 If they try to push their feelings down, ignore, or sidestep their feelings, they will have a lot of other issues to contend with (such as physical complaints.)
 However you don't want people to get get TOO STUCK in their feelings or become depressed.
 If you find that your child is stuck in their feelings, or you think they may be depressed, they will benefit from working with a counselor.
 You can find a local counselor here.

-If you want to support your child in developing some healthy coping skills, I have developed these free coping skills dice that include 6 different coping skills.
+If you want to support your child in developing some healthy coping skills, I have developed these free coping skills dice that includes 6 different coping skills and this coping skills plan.
 You can download them in my resource library.
 Just subscribe below for the password.

 Resources on Grief and Loss